-The history of Edinburgh Castle is actually a little confusing, but dates back to the 12th Century, when King David I erected a chapel and gathered an assembly of nobility and clergymen.
+The history of Edinburgh Castle is actually a little complicated.
+It dates back to the 12th Century, when King David I erected a chapel and gathered an assembly of nobility and clergymen.
 Subsequent years saw additions to the castle and fortress as it changed hands back and forth through many wars and battles between the Scots and English (Cue Mel Gibson).
 The ‘Union of Crowns’ in 1603 saw the first Scottish King, James VI ascend to the throne of Britain following the death of Elizabeth I. These days Edinburgh Castle is no longer an official residence of the British monarchy, as Queen Elizabeth II resides at the Palace of Holyrood during official visits to Edinburgh.
 The House of Windsor also has another official residence in Scotland, at Balmoral Palace in the Highlands, in Cairngorms National Park…Not a bad life!

 There is also the tea room where we sat for a coffee and tea in quite an elegant atmosphere, for about the same as what you’d spend at Starbucks.
 While we took a break from whisky, you don’t have to!
-The Edinburgh Castle Tea Room also has quite a nice selection from various distilleries around Scotland.
-There is also a cafeteria called the Red Coat cafe which has seating with beautiful views of town.
-We just popped in to have a look, as we ate before arriving at the castle.
+The Edinburgh Castle Tea Room has a nice selection from various distilleries around Scotland.
+There is also a cafeteria called the Red Coat cafe which offers seating with beautiful views of town.
+We only popped in to have a look, as we ate before arriving at the castle.
 Scotland was quite the haggis and whisky feast for us!

 - 9:30am – 6pm